Bekterra/data-formats/README.md

 We share a general approach here: <http://www.svds.com/how-to-choose-a-data-format> and share more information about the data formats and tests we ran in different environemnts here: <http://www.svds.com/dataformats>

 Here you can find the code used to run the tests.

 We split into thre steps:

 1. Data Creation - creates the fake data to use in tests

-2. Table Creation - creates the tables stored in text, sequence, avro, orc, and parquet.
+2. Table Creation - creates the tables stored in text, sequence, avro, orc, and parquet

 3. Queries - tests for reading data from tables

 ## Prerequisites